10-04-2012 10:28 PM

 As soon as an advisor is available they will be along to help

 I’m the eForum Moderator and my job is to read and log new posts.
 I make sure everyone follows the house rules and unlike my other Tech Team colleagues, I don’t answer all posts.
 Please note, I’m unable to reply to private messages.

-If you see a helpful post, please click the kudos button to thank the author.
-If a post solves your query, please click the ‘Problem solved’ button.
+If you see a helpful post, please click the Thanks button to let the author know.
+If a post solves your query, please click the ‘Is this the Answer?’ button.
 This helps others find helpful answers in the community too.